-Thank you for your interest in the NewYork-Presbyterian Hospital/Columbia University Medical Center Orthopaedic Residency training program.
+Thank you for your interest in Columbia's Residency training program.

 Our five-year program, which participates in the National Residency Matching Program, has a total of 30 residents—six for each year—who spend a majority of their time at NewYork-Presbyterian/Columbia in northern Manhattan.
-The department encourages and supports all PG-5 resident's participation in an international orthopaedics rotation of their choosing.
+The department encourages and supports all PG-5 residents participation in an international orthopedics rotation of their choosing.

 We look forward to meeting you in the future.